 From battery life to build quality, there are plenty of reasons to consider the iPhone 12 if you want the best gaming phone money can buy.
 It's difficult to beat in terms of raw power, you've got a vast choice of games to pick from on iOS (including the Apple Arcade subscription service), and it's going to work seamlessly with any other bits of Apple kit you happen to have set up around the home.

-The Samsung Galaxy S21 Plus is everything a modern flagship-grade phone should be – it's powerful, has a stunning screen, and is packed with top class features.
-It's also very, very good at gaming, with its 8/12GB of RAM, Mali-G78 graphics chip and Exynos 2100/Snapdragon 888 processor combining deliver high framerates in event the most demanding mobile games.
+The Samsung Galaxy S22 is everything a modern flagship-grade phone should be – it's powerful, has a stunning screen, and is packed with top-class features - but this one is smaller so more pocket-friendly.
+It should also be very, very good at gaming, with its 8/12GB of RAM, AMD RDNA2 graphics chip and Exynos 2200/Snapdragon 8 Gen 1 processor.

 If you want a smartphone with a slender, smart style but packs a serious punch in gaming performance, the OnePlus 9 will be a great choice.